Psychology with Sociology BSc (Hons)

 The range of assessment tools has been acknowledged as one of the strengths of the course by the BPS Accreditation Committee and External Examiners.

-In response to student feedback, the University has introduced a policy ensuring marked work is returned to you electronically within three weeks of submission.
+In response to student feedback, the University introduced a policy ensuring you receive feedback on your assessed coursework within three weeks of submission.
+This timely feedback means you have the chance to incorporate suggestions for improvement in your future assignments.

 Contact hours